ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-email-format.md

 ## Replying/forwarding semantics

 To start, the email client strips out the `text/x-amp-html` part of the MIME tree when a user replies to or forwards an AMP email message.
 This is why it is important that an email provide alternative content in the HTML part.

+## Authentication

+There is no authentication for outgoing XHR calls from AMP email messages.
+Every XHR request is considered anonymous.
+Email senders should not rely on cookies to authenticate outgoing XHR requests from emails.

+[tip type="note"]

+There is also no plan to include things like OAuth tokens to authenticate a user to a request.

+[/tip]

 ## FAQ